 In October 2020, Google first announced Google Analytics 4 or GA4 and since then, Google has been urging its web and app customers to migrate to the new GA4 service.
 On 1st July 2023 Google will cease to process your website traffic using UA so the urgency to migrate is now building.

 GA4 is the next-generation analytics service that measures traffic and engagement across your websites and apps.
-Google has provided an abundance of migration guides for those that haven’t yet made the leap.
+Google has provided an abundance of migration guides for those who haven’t yet made the leap.
 Any new accounts created will only be able to use the new GA4.

 Google has also enabled easier data deletion, allowing users to delete data if requested by any users.